HOLOCAUST AND GENOCIDE STUDIES (MINOR)

 The Ida E. King Distinguished Visiting Scholar in Holocaust and Genocide Studies brings to Stockton on a rotating basis, for one or two semesters each year, scholars of international renown to teach about the Holocaust and other genocides and to pursue scholarly work in their field.

-Faculty who teach in the area of Holocaust and Genocide Studies come from a variety of disciplines and from various schools of the College.
+Faculty who teach in the area of Holocaust and Genocide Studies come from a variety of disciplines and from various schools of the University.
 In addition, several half-time faculty members hold appointments in Holocaust and Genocide Studies.
 In addition to the Undergraduate Minor in Holocaust and Genocide Studies, Stockton also offers a Master of Arts degree in Holocaust and Genocide Studies.

 Opportunities for relevant overseas study are available through Stockton’s Coordinator of International Education.
 Stockton students may also undertake credit-bearing study visits (combined with subsequent independent studies) during the winter break or in the summer.
 Scholarships to help defray part of the cost of such study are often available.